-“If someone fundamentally refuses to be evaluated, they should have no place in the education system,” Mitsotakis declared.
+“If someone categorically refuses to be evaluated, they should have no place in the education system,” Mitsotakis declared.
 He went on to suggest that teachers opposing evaluation might face dismissal.

 “We discussed the progress of the teacher evaluation process, and I believe we need to be honest here – it’s a new procedure, and it hasn’t yet delivered the expected results,” he added.

-The PM also took the opportunity to highlight some of the advancements in the education sector.
+The PM also referred to developments in the education sector:

 “The situation in our schools has improved.
-Since 2019, we’ve added 39,000 permanent teachers, integrated English into kindergarten curricula, and made technological upgrades with 36,000 interactive whiteboards and robotics kits.
+Since 2019, we’ve hired 39,000 permanent teachers, integrated English into kindergarten curriculum, and introduced technological upgrades with 36,000 interactive whiteboards and robotics kits.
 These developments make schools more engaging, creative, and interactive,” he stated.

 He further claimed that there has been significant progress in diversifying the types of schools available, citing the establishment of experimental and “Onassis” public schools, as well as the “Marietta Giannakou” programme for the renovation of schools, with the first projects set to be completed by September.